 About Music One

-Music One was originally positioned as a Top 40 station playing a mix of top 40 hits from the UK and the USA.
-Slowly as the station matured, the music became more dance oriented and the Music One audience started to grow.
+It was originally positioned as a Top 40 station playing a mix of top 40 hits from the UK and the USA.
+However, as the station became more established, Richard began experimenting by programming more dance music.
+Consequently, the Music One audience rapidly started to grow.

-Richard was creating a dance radio format that had not been heard before.
+Music One was creating a whole new dance radio format never heard before.

 On air talent "Dave London" and "Crown Jules" made their Music One on-air debut in 2001 as did Mix DJ "DJ XLR8".

-In mid 2002 Richard closed down Music One until more reliable hosting for the station could be secured.
-Music One returned in September 2002 to a very warm welcome from its largest audience to date.
-The station was technically based in the UK but continued to be operated from NYC.
+The growth and development of Music One had it's ups and downs and in mid 2002, the station hit a rocky patch.
+A brief hiatus was necessary until a more reliable and scale-able hosting platform for the station could be secured.
+Music One returned a few months later and in September 2002 had a very warm welcome from its largest audience to date.
+The station was technically based in London but continued to be operated from NYC.

 DJ Chris Lewis returned to Music One with his weekly hour long mix-show in Summer 2009.
-Thanks to great listener feedback through the website and facebook, Chris started to present a new 30 minute show "Dance Evolution" on Music One in February 2010.
+Chris launched a new 30 minute show "Dance Evolution" on Music One in February 2010.
+The show has since grown to 3 hours weekly!

-Richard partnered with software developer Bobby Wallace in early 2010 to develop an iPhone application for the station.
-The free application was launched in April of 2010 and is available in the apple app store (search for Music One).
-The apps visual design came from Matthew Smoluch, the designer of the Music One logo.
+With the advent of smart phones and more reliable mobile phone networks, Richard was keen to move with times and began working with developer Bobby Wallace in early 2010 to develop and launch an iPhone application.
+This free app was launched in April 2010 on the Apple app store.
+The visual design came from Matthew Smoluch, the designer of the Music One logo.